 Emotions really drive behavior, I can’t say it enough.
 Your kid’s difficult emotions are manifested both in his behavior and even in his body.
 Aggressiveness, tantrums, fits, meltdown, unexplained bouts of anger, tummy aches, headaches – there is an endless list of ways in which your kid’s inability to manage his emotions emerge.

 The good thing is that it’s pretty easy to get your kid talking about emotions.
 Using games is a fun way to teach kids about different emotions and help them put words on their emotions.
 Talking to kids about emotions also helps them learn to recognize others’ emotions.
 But teaching kids about emotions isn’t a magic cure.
 Tantrums will not disappear overnight when you start helping your kid develop his emotional intelligence, but they will lessen over time.
 Remember that ultimately, helping your kid become emotionally intelligent means giving him resources to learn to identify emotions, understand where those emotions come from and find effective ways to deal with those emotions in a socially appropriate way.

 3) “Kids don’t need perfect parents.
 They need real parents who acknowledge their shortcomings and are willing to change” Arnaud Deroo

 Positive parenting is great, but it has also put unprecedented stress on parents.
 The perfect parent is a myth, don’t set yourself up for failure.
 Instead, acknowledge your shortcomings and work on them.
 Find tips to help you yell less.
 Be willing to apologize when you’re wrong.
 Get help if you’re feeling overwhelmed.
 The truth is, you’ll not always be able to manage your kid’s behavior by yourself.
 Seeking professional help is a sign of strength, not weakness.
-Some self-paced resources such as Stress-Free kids Stress-Free Parenting can also help get you on track.
+Some self-paced resources such as The Mindful Discipline Email Course can also help get you on track.